SLKCatalystPartners/slkcatalystpartners.github.io/index.md

 frameworks-title: Catalyze Bold Transformation
 pe-title: Realize the Private Equity Thesis
 hook-title: How we can help
-quotes-title: What people have to say
+quotes-title: How clients describe working with us
 approach-title: How we work
 ---